 Warning: This article contains major spoilers for Netflix's "Behind Her Eyes."

-I watched Netflix's Behind Her Eyes about a week ago, and I still can't stop thinking about it.
+I watched Netflix's Behind Her Eyes earlier this year, and I still can't stop thinking about it.
 As someone who has always been obsessed with stories about dreams, fractured realities, and flawed memories (somehow always involving fires and mental institutions, both of which the show features as well), the show seemed right up my alley.
 In many ways, it was exactly my kind of show — a twisty blend of drama, psychological thriller, romance, and surreal world-hopping.

 Behind Her Eyes is a very binge-able and very frustrating Netflix drama about a woman named Louise (Simona Brown), a dedicated single mother who works as a secretary at a therapist's office.
 When she feels a spark after meeting a new man named David (Tom Bateman) on the rare night out, she's quickly enchanted — only to discover (the next day) that he is actually her brand new boss.

 Behind Her Eyes | Official Trailer | Netflix www.youtube.com

 Louise quickly becomes entangled in David's life, and the two — spurred on by their burning chemistry — inevitably start an affair.
 She also becomes entangled in the life of David's strange wife, Adele, played by a magnetic Eve Hewson.